 The Wing Structure of a Butterfly

-It is very helpful when drawing a butterfly if you have some understanding of its wing structure before you start.
+It is very helpful when drawing a butterfly if you have some understanding of its wing structure before you start (click on the arrows to navigate slide show).
 This will help you to organize the complex arrangement of colours and patterns that make these creatures so beautiful.

 - Each butterfly has four wings: two forewings and two hindwings.